Jean Casselman Wadds: Early life and political career

 Wadds was born in 1920 in Newton Robinson, Ontario.
 She was the daughter of William Earl Rowe; Wadds and Rowe are, to date, the only father and daughter to sit as MPs in the same session of Parliament.

 In 1946, she married Arza Clair Casselman, who represented Grenville—Dundas in the House of Commons until his death in 1958, and she was elected to the same seat later that year.
-She married stockbroker Robert Wadds in the 1960s; their marriage endied in divorce after a decade.
+She married stockbroker Robert Wadds in the 1960s; their marriage ended in divorce after a decade.

 Wadds served as parliamentary secretary to the Minister of Health and Welfare in 1962 and 1963.
 She was the first woman to serve as a parliamentary secretary in the Canadian government.

 She was defeated in the 1968 federal election in the redistributed riding of Grenville—Carleton but remained politically active, serving from 1971 to 1975 as national secretary of the Progressive Conservative party.
 She served on the Ontario Municipal Board in the late 1970s.